 About the wine:

-The nose approaches gently, light as a butterfly, brushing against the senses before suddenly unfolding all the splendor of its colors and aromas.
-A concentrated heart of black and red fruits reveals itself, enhanced by a stony minerality and a captivating hint of black licorice.
-Then the rose emerges, a fiery red.
-The palate unfolds like an infinitely tender embrace, enveloping the palate with its sensual texture, revealing all its depth and complexity.
-The tannins, of unprecedented opulence, provide a fine yet assertive structure, pure, like an Apollo whom no one can resist.
+The nose unfolds gently, light as a butterfly, gently brushing against the senses before suddenly revealing the full splendor of its colors and aromas.
+A concentrated heart of black and red fruits emerges, enhanced by a stony minerality and a captivating hint of black licorice.
+Then the rose bursts forth, a glowing red.
+The palate unfolds like an infinitely tender embrace, enveloping the palate with its sensual texture and revealing its full depth and complexity.
+The tannins, of unparalleled opulence, provide a delicate yet assertive structure—pure, like an Apollo whom no one can resist.
 2028–2058

 Vert de Vin